Tucson Housing Market: Trends & Prices (2025)

 Tucson Housing Market Forecast

-Even though housing prices increased in Tucson over the past year, many who live in more expensive Western cities see Tucson as more affordable.
-Buying a home in Tucson has also become a viable option for more people who are looking for a balance of affordable housing and quality of life.
+Many who live in expensive Western cities see Tucson as more affordable.
+Buying a home in Tucson is a more viable option for people who are looking for a balance of affordable housing and quality of life.

 Demographics of the Tucson Market

-Tucson has a quaint sound to it, but this Southwestern town is a sprawling metro area that offers a lot more than meets the eye, especially in terms of how many great neighborhoods there are to live in.
+Tucson has a quaint sound to it, but this Southwestern town is a sprawling metro area that offers more than meets the eye.
+The city attracts a mix of young professionals, retirees, and students, thanks to the presence of the University of Arizona and a relatively low cost of living.
+There are also a variety of vibrant, fun neighborhoods to live in.

 Before making a big move, consider these fast facts about the Tucson real estate market that shed light on more than just home prices.